ournetworks/2017-mini-conf/sessions/session-f.md

 ## Description

-[Aim for a description that is 1-2 paragraphs (75 - 150 words)]

-Not only does Toronto have a rich history, it also has a vibrant landscape of current projects working to address access to internet, communications, and network literacy.
-Representatives from a few projects will present their goals and lead a prototyping session to identify future tactics:
+From this rich history, Toronto has a landscape of diverse projects addressing access to internet, community-owned communications, and network literacy.
+Representatives from a few projects will present their aims and lead a session to identify future tactics:

 ## Session Objective